iffy/generalconference/data/eng/1977-04/006-statistical-report-1976/text.md

 467,321

-Grand total, holding Aaronic or Melchizedek Priesthood
+Grand total,holding Aaronic or Melchizedek Priesthood

 (An increase of 32,387 during the year.)